ambrop72/aprinter/README.md

 It helps to know that the A/B/C stepper positions are actually cartesian Z coordinates of assemblies on the towers, and that the maximum position limit corresponds to meeting the endstop at the top.

+### Bed probing and correction

+When bed height probing is enabled, a list of corrdinates of the probe points needs to be defined, along with other parameters such as starting height and speeds.
+The configuration editor should provide sufficient information for configuring bed probing.
+Bed probing is initiated using `M32`.
+The resulting height measurements will be printed to the console.

+Automatic height correction is supported as long as the Z axis is involved in the coordinate transform (e.g. on delta, but not on cartesinan machines; this limitation may be removed in the future).
+Issuing `M32 A` will perform bed probing and apply corrections.
+The active corrections may be viewed using `M937`, and reset using `M938`.

+Correction may be either linear or quadratic.
+If quadratic correction is enabled in the configuration editor, a runtime configuration parameter (ProbeQuadrCorrEnabled) switches between linear and quadratic.
+Note, a correction is always applied on top of the existing correction, and a linear correction on top of a quadratic correction is still a quadratic correction.

+In any case, the computation of corrections is done using the linear least-squares method, via QR decomposition by Householder reflections.
+Even though this code was highly optimized for memory use, it still uses a substantial chunk of RAM, so you should watch out for RAM usage.
+The RAM needs are proportional in the number of probing points.

 ### Lasers